 Annual Renewable Term

-Of all the options, this isn’t the cheapest way to go because the premium will increase every single year and your going to be a year older each time you renew.
-Over time annual renewable term is cost prohibitive.
+Of all the options, this isn’t the cheapest way to go because the premium will increase every single year and you’re going to be a year older each time you renew.
+Over time, the annual renewable term is cost-prohibitive.

 However, the increases will be small at first and at least you will be guaranteeing yourself coverage regardless.